- The kitchen is the heart of the modern home, and should therefore be a priority when pursuing renovations that add value to your home.

 Breaking down the cost of kitchen renovation into individual features makes it easier to budget accordingly, as you can determine where cost savings are possible.

 Countertops had the highest level of investment, with 72%.
 This makes sense, as upgraded countertops can significantly improve the aesthetics and workability of the kitchen, without breaking the bank.
+Furthermore, it’s the place where food preparation takes place.
+There’s a wide range of materials to choose from when it comes to installing your countertops, including:

 Meanwhile, homeowners renovating on a budget generally choose to conserve funds by skipping lighting (40%) and functional hardware (37%).
 That said, Plumbers Cape Town suggests that installing energy-efficient lighting may add to the cost upfront, but can save money in the long-term.